Lifetimes of (near) eternal false vacua: Universes in the massless Schwinger model and its deformations

+The 0-form expression in parentheses is therefore a conserved quantity, and this can be used to show that $U_m(x)$ is a well-defined local topological operator so long as $m\in \mathbb{Z}$.
+The symmetry operator satisfies

 where the linking number $\ell(C,x) = 0$ or $1$ depending on if the point $x$ is inside the closed contour $C$, which we take to be oriented and without self-intersections.
-So long as the 1-form symmetry is not explicitly broken, correlation functions of $e^{i\varphi(x)}$ should be topological --- which in the case of local operators, means independent of the position $x$.
-Therefore, domain wall configurations in which $\varphi$ approaches distinct values at asymptotic infinity necessarily have infinite tension.
-While one can consider such domain walls as probes of the theory (indeed, straight domain walls can be interpreted as straight Wilson lines), they are not \emph{dynamical} excitations of theory~\cite{Komargodski:2020mxz}.
+So long as the 1-form symmetry is not explicitly broken, correlation functions of $U_m(x)$ should be topological --- which in the case of local operators, means independent of the position $x$.
+We will see that this enforces strict constraints on the possible dynamical domain wall configurations in which $\varphi$ approaches distinct values at asymptotic infinity.
+In particular, domain wall configurations where $U_m(x)$ depends on spacetime necessarily have infinite tension.
+While one can consider such domain walls as probes of the theory, they are not \emph{dynamical} excitations~\cite{Komargodski:2020mxz}.

 In the deep IR limit $e^2 \to \infty$, integrating out $a$ locally sets $d\varphi = 0$, while the sum over topologically non-trivial sectors (global fluxes $\int da \in 2\pi\ZZ$) results in the constraint $\varphi = 2\pi \ell/p$, with $\ell \in \ZZ$.
 The field $\varphi$ is frozen to one of $p$ values, and there are no domain walls which interpolate between them.
-In this limit the distinct values $\ell \in \{0,\ldots,p-1\}$ label distinct ``universes.''
+In this limit the distinct values $\ell \in \{0,\ldots,p-1\}$ label distinct universes.
 Even away from the extreme IR limit the theory \eqref{eq:bosonized_schwinger} is Gaussian and we can integrate out the gauge field by treating $F=da$ as the fundamental degree of freedom.
 Imposing $U(1)$ flux quantization (read: the Bianchi identity) as a delta function constraint,

 the path integral can be expressed as